Buying a house is such an exciting and yet nerve wracking experience

 Then armed with your HouseCheck report you can go back to the seller and estate agent and negotiate the best deal for each party.
 If the HouseCheck VITAL or COMPREHENSIVE report has uncovered serious problems, then you will often recover more than the cost of the HouseCheck in this process.

-John Graham, the HouseCheck CEO has written a very informative eBook on buying homes in South Africa.
+John Graham, the HouseCheck Chairman, has written a very informative eBook on buying homes in South Africa.
 We would love you to have a copy of this eBook with our compliments.
 In this book you will be led through the entire home buying process and you will uncover excellent advice on how to make this process as streamlined as possible.
 You can download this eBook here.